scroll top

 7. Junior Achievement

 Junior Achievement (JA) is a nonprofit providing multiple programs taught by trained volunteers in classrooms, virtually, and in after-school locations.
 The in-school programs are available to K-12 students at no cost.
-Program sessions vary, ranging from a one-day events to multiple one-hour sessions.
+Program sessions vary, ranging from one-day events to multiple one-hour sessions.

 JA offers after-school programs that teach children financial literacy, how to start a business, and prepare for a career in their chosen field.
 Sessions are age-appropriate to meet the needs of elementary, middle, and high school students.